github/developer.github.com/content/changes/2014-07-07-example-webhook-payloads.md

 ---

 Today, we’ve added example [webhook][webhooks] payloads to the [event types][event-types] page.
-Now, alongside existing descriptions for each event, we include an [example payload][full-payload].
+Alongside existing descriptions for each event, we now include an [example payload][full-payload] so that you can quickly see the data provided by the event.
 You can learn more about how webhooks work with our [Webhooks Guide][webhooks-guide].

 If you have any questions or feedback, please [get in touch][get-in-touch].